 By Giselle Alejo, Judy Ly, Jeana Rose Meneses and Pauline Velazquez

 Contrary to the popular belief that teenagers are unmotivated to help people other than themselves, Michael Tracy is living proof that teens do care.
-Tracy, a senior at Advanced Technology Academy, has been developing strategies that will help positively impact the lives of a group targeted by violence.
+Tracy, a senior at Advanced Technology Academy in Las Vegas, has been developing strategies that will help positively impact the lives of a group targeted by violence.

 Tracy is currently in the process of trying to pass legislation in Nevada that would officially classify the homeless population as a minority group.
 The new law would officially categorize crimes against the homeless community as hate crimes.

 Since the homeless community is so prevalent in Las Vegas, this law would affect a number of people.
 In fact, as stated by an article found in Las Vegas Now, for every 10,000 people in Las Vegas, 50 of them are homeless.
 This makes Las Vegas the fourth highest ranked city in the United States in terms of their homeless population.

 Tracy recognized that Nevada’s current hate crime laws are perfectly adequate in terms of providing much-needed protection for a variety of different groups like the LGBT community and racial minorities, but expressed his discontent with their lack of support for the homeless and explained, “I think that they’re missing something when they don’t protect homeless people.”

 When asked about his predictions for the effect of his bill if it is passed, and how this will impact not only the homeless community but also those of a higher privilege he clarified that “Hate crime laws aren’t meant to eradicate hate, that’s just not going to happen.